 - Know the various types of gold plating solutions and be able to distinguish the features of each.

-- Know the various type of other precious metals plating processes such as palladium, palladium-nickel, silver, platinum and rhodium, their chemical make-up and operational conditions.
+- Understand other precious metals plating processes such as palladium, palladium-nickel, silver, platinum and rhodium, their chemical make-up and operational conditions.

-- Know the types of tin plating processes commonly employed in the electronics industry, their chemical make-up and operational conditions.
+- Know the types of tin plating processes commonly used in the electronics industry, their chemical make-up and operational conditions.

 - Be prepared to take the examination which is part of the Foundation MSF certification program.